Skip to main content

 Balance Scales blocks work well for:

-• Demonstrating greater than, less than, and equal to concepts
+• Demonstrating measurement and comparison concepts

-• Teaching measurement and estimation skills
+• Teaching estimation and approximation

 Settings